skeezicsb/PERQemu/PERQemu/Readme.txt

 v0.7.8 - Experiments branch
   - 24-bit CPU with 4MB memory fixes (now boots Accent; more testing to do)
-  - Update for FLEX custom floppy format, Z80 DMA changes to allow it to run
+  - Update for FLEX custom floppy format, Z80 DMA and RTC changes to allow it to run
-  - Changes to the DDS since FLEX drives it a 5MHz and that's kinda silly
+  - Changes to the DDS since FLEX drives it at several MHz and that's silly
   - New import/export commands for exchanging PERQemu 5.25" disk images with the Gesswein MFM emulator (emulated disks <-> real PERQ!)
   - Ethernet reliability and usability improvements